Generalizations of The Finite Height Criterion for Local Tabularity: Logics of finite modal depth

 \improve{ \begin{corollary} Let $\clF$ be a class of $m$-transitive Kripke frames of uniform finite height $h>0$, and assume that $\md{\clust{\clF}}\leq d$.
 Then

 where $m=\tra{\clF}$. \end{corollary} }

-This provides a helpful tool to compute the finite depth results for logics of Kripke frames of finite height.
-For a pretransitive logic $L$, let $L[h]$ be the extension of $L$ with the formula $B_h^*$ of height $h$.\improve{earlier?}
+This theorem is a helpful tool for finite modal depth results.
+For a pretransitive logic $L$, let $L[h]$ be the extension of $L$ with the finite height formula $B_h^*$.

-\begin{example} To the best of our knowledge, the best known upper bound for locally tabular logics above $\LS{4}$ is $\md{\LS{4}[h]}\leq 4h-3$ \cite{Sheht-MD-16}.
-This upper bound can be refined due to Theorem \ref{thm:md:clusters}.
+\begin{example} To the best of our knowledge, the sharpest known upper bound for logics above $\LS{4}$ is $\md{\LS{4}[h]}\leq 4h-3$ \cite{Sheht-MD-16}.
+This bound can be refined due to Theorem \ref{thm:md:clusters}.
 Namely, the transitivity index $m$ of these logics is 1.
-The clusters in preorders are frames of form $(X,X\times X)$.
+The clusters in preorders are frames of the form $(X,X\times X)$.
 Their logic is $\LS{5}$, whose modal depth is 1.
 Hence, $\md{\LS{4}[h]}\leq 3h-2.$